-- The CIMA Strategic Level SLP provide students with a voucher to access the appropriate CIMA Finance Leadership ProgramTM (FLP) content via the UJ Blackboard system. - The learning material is prepared and updated by CIMA and consists of reading material, case study applications and short webinars - Students are guided through each section of the content while being required to perform various tasks and formative assessments. - Once all the tasks for a section (outcome) are completed, students must pass a competence test before being allowed to continue with the next section. - Students must complete all outcomes for the Strategic Level FLP before they can register to write the Strategic level case study exam. - A token to write the CIMA case study exam is included as part of the FLP. - Students have one year to complete the programme and to write the integrated case study exam. - The UJ course coordinator and tutors track the students' progress and follow up with students who do not progress as planned and therefore run the risk of not completing the programme. - UJ also provides access to online tutors. - The teaching methods will include the following: - The teaching methods will include the following: - CIMA FLP via the UJ Learning Management System (LMS) BlackBoard - Read and review subject related materials - Completing online tasks, competencies assessments, and skill assessments
+- The Chartered Institute of Management Accountants (CIMA) Strategic Level SLP provide students with a voucher to access the appropriate CIMA Finance Leadership ProgramTM (FLP) content via the UJ Moodle Learner Management System (LMS) system. - The learning material is prepared and updated by CIMA and consists of reading material, case study applications and short webinars. - Students are guided through each section of the content while being required to perform various tasks and formative assessments. - Once all the tasks for a section (outcome) are completed, students must pass a Competency test before being allowed to continue with the next section. - Students must complete all outcomes for the Strategic Level FLP before they can register to write the Strategic level case study exam. - A token to write the CIMA case study exam is included as part of the FLP. - Students have one year to complete the programme and to write the integrated case study exam. - The UJ course coordinator and tutors track the students progress and follow up with students who do not progress as planned and therefore run the risk of not completing the programme. - UJ also provides access to distance tutors. - The teaching methods will include the following: - The teaching methods will include the following: - CIMA FLP via the UJ Moodle Learner Management System (LMS) - Read and review subject-related materials - Completing distance tasks, competencies assessments, and skill assessments

-No certificate required.
+No certificate is required.